2025 Italian Grand Prix: Race report

-Verstappen comfortably won the race ahead of the McLarens, taking his 66th career Grand Prix win as well as his third win this season.
-With an average speed of 250.706 km/h it was the fastest race in Formula One history, beating Michael Schumacher's record from the same event in 2003.
+Verstappen comfortably won the race ahead of the McLarens, taking his 66th career Grand Prix win as well as his third win of the season.
+With an average speed of 250.706 km/h, it was the fastest race in Formula One history, beating Michael Schumacher's record from the same event in 2003.
 Norris' fastest lap, set on the final lap, also set a new record for the fastest race lap in Formula One history, averaging 257.781 km/h and beating Rubens Barrichello's record from the 2004 edition.